tridungbk2010/efis-userstories/epic8-lesson-experience/README.md

 - Design for internationalization to support multiple languages
 - Ensure mobile-friendly experience for all lesson components
 - Implement analytics to track engagement with different lesson elements
+- Design remedial content for users who struggle with specific concepts